Breath Fetish

 Psychology

 Likely origins include ordinary erotic conditioning and the prominent role of olfactory cues in human attraction and pair bonding.
 The olfactory system is unusual in having an exceptionally direct, near-subcortical route to the brain's emotional and memory centres, the amygdala and hippocampus of the limbic system, which helps explain how a smell, including breath, can become rapidly and durably charged with intimate associations.
 As with most niche scent interests, no specific cause is identified, and the interest is regarded as a benign variation.
-It overlaps conceptually with other proximity-and-scent interests such as the sneeze fetish, and sits within the same olfactophilic family as attraction to other natural bodily scents.
+It overlaps conceptually with other proximity-and-scent interests such as the sneeze fetish, and sits within the same olfactophilic family as interest in sweat or semen.

 Prevalence & culture